KhaledAlkilane89/GSTA/README.md

 10- kernel_initializer="he_uniform"

+11- num_heads = 4  , which is the number of heads in Multi-Head attention.

 # Best Model
 The best model for each data during training phase is saved to folder "Models" as hdf5 file.